 Yet another book that gets ruined for readers by being assigned too early in school just because the protagonists are kids.
 Yes, William Golding’s castaways shipwrecked on an island alone together are English schoolboys, but it takes an adult to fully understand the heart of darkness revealed here.
 If you’ve ever dismissed the modern attitude toward bullies and said, “Oh, we should just let kids work it out themselves,” Lord of the Flies may change your mind.
 Either way, it will keep you up late turning pages till the heart-thumping end.
 Check out these other great books you may have read too early!

 The Scarlet Letter

 This one is easy.
 Honestly, do yourself a favor and don’t bother revisiting this dreary tale by Nathaniel Hawthorne that gives “red letter day” a whole new meaning.
+Instead, watch the movie “Easy A” for a more glamorous recap—like these hit movies that were books first.
 Poor old Hester Prynne has no husband and (gasp) gets pregnant anyway.
 For this sin, she and her baby are shunned by their Puritan colonial neighbors.
 She even has to wear a scarlet “A” on her bodice to remind everyone of her pariah status.
 But it’s hard to fully pity her since she protects the identity of the baby’s father, a hypocritical married clergyman.
 There’s no redemption and no happy ending, except maybe the awareness of how lucky we are not to live in the 18th century.
 Thanks, Hawthorne.

 The Great Gatsby